The Xperia Z5 Compact stands alone: Sony is the only Android manufacturer making a small high-end phone right now.

 Not everyone wants a giant phone, and who could be blamed for wanting to use their whole screen without needing both hands?

-One problem for the Xperia Z5 Compact is its price.
+One early problem was the Sony Xperia Z5 Compact price.
 High-end specs require a high-end price, even if the reduced frame might lead purchasers to expect a bargain.
-However, it does come in appreciably cheaper than the Xperia Z5, and a good deal below our original expectations.

-It's a completely different story in the US, where the Z5 Compact unlocked retails for the full price of $500 - ouch!
-It's not available via popular US carrier subsidies, which will blunt its success, but Amazon does have it on sale for $435.
+Meanwhile, in the US the Z5 Compact unlocked now retails for $400 - down from $500 at launch.
+It's not available via popular US carrier subsidies, which will blunt its success.

 The Xperia Z5 Compact follows closely the excellent design established by the Xperia Z5.
 It isn't drastically smaller than the Z5 – the Compact is 127 x 65 x 8.9mm, compared to 146 x 72 x 7.3mm.
 But it's enough to make a difference.